Do Go On - 207 - The Golden State Killer

 I blanked there for a second.

-Who is now studying acting full-time?
+Who is now studying acting full-time in Bristol.

-Yeah, that'd be cool.
+Yeah, that's cool.

 And we'll give you directions to leads where there are still tickets available.

-Yeah, yeah, yeah.
+Yeah, yeah, yes.

-They go out and play PJ.
+They go out that played PJ.

-Ray Martin when he's acting.
+Ray Martin, when he's acting.

-He was never a revealer.
+He was never a realtor.

-He was a vern actor.
+He was never an actor.

 That's how good he is.